davidchip/tagg/README.md

 ========

-a fast way to start hacking together WebVR environments
+a fast way to start making WebVR environments

 Installation Guide (_from firecracker/ folder_):